 As Orangutan Outreach continues to grow as an organization we are constantly looking for ways to better help the orangutans.
-While Borneo Orangutan Survival (BOS) continues to do phenomenal work rescuing, rehabilitating and releasing orangutans at the Nyaru Menteng facility in Central Kalimantan, the orangutans in West Kalimantan have been suffering a very cruel fate.
+While Borneo Orangutan Survival (BOS) continues to do phenomenal work rescuing, rehabilitating and releasing orangutans at the Nyaru Menteng facility in Central Kalimantan and the Samboja facility in East Kalimantan, the orangutans in West Kalimantan have been suffering a very cruel fate.

 For the past decade hundreds of orangutans have been slaughtered in this badly neglected Indonesian province as their forest was destroyed by timber and oil palm companies and converted to endless square miles of oil palm plantations.
 No one was there to help these orangutans in need-- until now!

 International Animal Rescue's team in Indonesia specializes in rescuing and rehabilitating orangutans, macaques and slow lorises and releasing them back into protected areas in the wild.
 Their track record is stellar.

 In August 2009 IAR signed a Memorandum of Understanding with the Indonesian Forestry Department in West Kalimantan, agreeing on plans for the rescue, rehabilitation and relocation of orangutans who have lost their forest habitat due to the expansion of oil palm plantations int their habitat.
 The agreement allowed for the purchase of land and the creation of facilities where the rescued orangutans could be rehabilitated before being released back into protected areas of forest.